deepesdl/deepesdl-doc/docs/datasets/datastores.md

 The xcube data stores Framework is described in detail in the xcube documentation(#TODO Link).
-In this section the currently available data stores are presented with an example for each of them.
+In this section, the currently available data stores are presented with an example for each of them.
 For more detailed examples, please refer to the getting started notebook section of the jupyterlab [user guide](../guide/jupyterlab.md#getting-started-notebooks).